Nick Madrigal Preview, Player Props: Cubs vs. Brewers

 Nick Madrigal At The Plate

-- In 62.9% of his 70 games this season, Madrigal has picked up at least one hit.
-He's also had 15 multi-hit games.
+- Madrigal has picked up a hit in 62% of his 71 games this year, with at least two hits in 21.1% of those games.

-- He has homered in two of 70 games played this season, and in 0.8% of his plate appearances.
+- He has hit a long ball in two of 71 games played this year, and in 0.8% of his plate appearances.

-- Madrigal has picked up an RBI in 24.3% of his games this season, with two or more RBI in 8.6% of his games.
+- He has scored in 33.8% of his games this year, with more than one run scored in 7%.

-- He has scored in 24 games this year (34.3%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.